max420max/frontend_html/README.md

-## to run the code in local system
+## To run the code in local system

-## go inside frontend folder
+## Go inside frontend folder

-## set the environment variable using below command
+## Set the environment variable using below command

         export REACT_APP_API_URL=http://localhost:9035